 Most Beautiful Churches in Rome

-Here are my picks for the best and most beautiful churches in Rome.
-Some of these churches are among Rome’s must see attractions.
+Here are my picks for the best and most beautiful churches to visit in Rome.
+Some of these churches are among Rome’s must visit attractions.
 Others are sweet hidden gems in Rome hiding in plain sight.

 The Pantheon’s most emblematic feature is its perfect unsupported spherical dome.
 At the time, it was a major architectural breakthrough.